Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/linux-dsn-configuration.md

 * Type `isql timestream-aws-profile` to make a connection and enter interactive mode.

 * Once the SQL prompt appears type a sample query such as `SELECT * FROM sampleDB.IoT`.
+* Type `help table_name` to get all columns of the table using SQLColumns.
+No database name should be prefixed before the table name.
+* Type `help catalog schema table type` to get the table info using SQLTables.
+* Type `help help` to get all help options.
 * Type `quit` to exit interactive mode.